laurent22/joplin/README.md

 - For general discussion about Joplin, user support, software development questions, and to discuss new features, go to the [Joplin Forum](https://discourse.joplinapp.org/).
 It is possible to login with your GitHub account.
 - Also see here for information about [the latest releases and general news](https://discourse.joplinapp.org/c/news).
-- For bug reports and feature requests, go to the [GitHub Issue Tracker](https://github.com/laurent22/joplin/issues).
+- For bug reports go to the [GitHub Issue Tracker](https://github.com/laurent22/joplin/issues).
+Please follow the template accordingly.
+- Feature requests must not be opened on GitHub unless they have been discussed and accepted on the forum.
 - The latest news are posted [on the Patreon page](https://www.patreon.com/joplin).
 - You can also follow us on <a rel="me" href="https://mastodon.social/@joplinapp">the Mastodon feed</a> or [the Twitter feed](https://twitter.com/joplinapp).
 - You can join the live community on [the JoplinApp discord server](https://discordapp.com/invite/d2HMPwE) to get help with Joplin or to discuss anything Joplin related.